What I’ve Learned After 10 Years of Doing Street Photography

 Some Brief Considerations on Gear

-It is easy to fall in love with cameras, some of them they are great looking machines, and after all, they are our beloved and trusted tools for being picture makers.
+It is easy to fall in love with cameras, some of them are great-looking machines, and after all, they are our beloved and trusted tools for being picture makers.
 But gear should be seen like that, like the tools they are.

 At the dawn of my career as a photographer, I was hypnotized by big clunky cameras, because after all, that was what the big boys used.
 Now, I think very much different.